-Campbell had been owned by the Fleming Family and by Abraham Buford.
+Campbell had been owned by the Fleming Family and Abraham Buford.
 He was purchased for $1000 and became the first preacher of the newly formed Colored Christian Church.
 Both Campbell and Samuel Buckner are considered the fathers of the Colored Christian Church Movement in Kentucky.
 They were the founders of more Colored Christian churches than any other two persons.

-He and Rosa were the parents of several children, and one of the youngest boys was named John Stafford Campbell, born in 1869 and died in 1942, according to Stafford's death certificate.
-Stafford was pastor of the Colored Christian Church in Midway and in Paris, KY.
-He was the twin brother of Burbridge Campbell who left Kentucky for Boston, MA in the 1880s, according to an article in the "Colored Notes" of the Lexington Leader, 08/28/1911, p.
-5. The article mentioned that Burbridge was returning home to visit his mother who lived at 410 Campbell Street in Lexington.
+He and Rosa were the parents of several children; one of the youngest boys was named John Stafford Campbell, (1869-1942), according to Stafford's death certificate.
+Stafford was pastor of the Colored Christian Churches in Midway, KY and Paris, KY.
+He was the twin brother of Burbridge Campbell, who left Kentucky for Boston, MA in the 1880s, according to an article in the "Colored Notes" of the Lexington Leader, 8/28/1911, p.
+5. The article mentioned that Burbridge was returning home to visit his mother, who lived at 410 Campbell Street in Lexington.

 For more see Negro Disciples in Kentucky, 1840-1925 (thesis), by C. Walker; "Old slave church remembered," Lexington Leader, 12/27/1976, p.
-A9; and Two Races in One Fellowship by R. L. Jordan.
+A9; and Two Races in One Fellowship, by R. L. Jordan.